Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 # ETH_SMB
+## Rviz
-In Rviz, you can visualize the 3D point cloud and the laser scan by choose topics /rslidar_scan and /scan.
+visualize the 3D point cloud and the laser scan by choosing topics /rslidar_scan and /scan visualize SMB robot by adding Robot Model plugin visualize coordinate frame by adding TF display plugin visualize markers near the pillar by adding Marker plugin